-🚏 Step-by-step.alw : Titles
+Step-by-step.atw : Titles

-Job Number:Initials:Last Edit Date:12345517-Feb-201 Model Image
+Job Number: Initials: Last Edit Date: 1234 55 17-Feb-201 Job Title: Image: Comparison of the second s Model Image

-Job Title:

-Alp Step-by-step guide

-Subtitle:

 Calc.
 Heading:

 Elastic-plastic soil model.

 Notes:

-Step-by-step example Written by: Alp version 19.1.0.0dev
+Step-by-step example Copy Paste Remove Written by: Alp version 19.1.0.0dev

 The user can specify the units for entering the data and reporting the results via the Units dialog.
-This dialog can be accessed via Data | Units and via the Gateway.
+This dialog can be accessed via Data | Units and via the Input Explorer.
 The user can set each base unit individually or switch between various standard sets of units.
-The standard sets provided are SI, kNm, kip-ft and kip-in.
+The standard sets provided are SI, kN-m, kip-ft and kip-in.
 For this example kN-m is used.